sbuckley1956/agent-lifecycle-toolkit/README.md

 <!-- [TODO: add link] -->

 ### Quick Start
-Below is an end-to-end example that will halp you get started using ALT.
+Below is an end-to-end example that will help you get started using ALT.
 The example has a langgraph agent, a weather tool, and a component that checks for silent errors.
 Refer to the [examples](examples) folder for this example and others.
 The below example will additionally require the `langgraph` and `langchain-anthropic` packages along with setting two environment variables.

 ```python
 import random